oroinc/documentation/commerce/admin_guide/payment/wirecard/wirecard_prerequisites.rst

    You will use them to set up the integration between Wirecard and OroCommerce.

 #.
-In your Oro Management Console, configure an integration with Wirecard.
+In your Oro management console, configure an integration with Wirecard.
 See the :ref:`Wirecard Integration <doc--payment--configuration--payment-method-integration--wirecard>` topic for more information.
 You can configure several integrations with different sets of options to enable multiple Wirecard payment methods for checkout.

 #.
-In your Oro Management Console, configure a payment rule that defines conditions under which the configured payment method is available during checkout.
+In your Oro management console, configure a payment rule that defines conditions under which the configured payment method is available during checkout.
 For example, a certain method may be available for customers from France, or only when a shopping cart amount exceeds EUR1000.
 See the :ref:`Payment Rules <sys--payment-rules>` topic for more information.

 Now you are ready to accept card payments via Wirecard.